StefanBoboc/Line_Follower/README.md

 The first run of the line follower goes well, but the second run it crashes.
 The curve being much too tight, it leaves the sensor's coverage area.
 But after a hard kick to the floor, the line follower "shakes himself off" and moves on :joy: On the next two laps, the car slows down way too much in that corner and risks stalling.

 We realized that this happened because the base speed of the line follower was left too low and the braking code shown above was slowing it down too much.
 Because that curve was way too tight, it stopped.
-In addition we believe that if we had provided some higher error thresholds of the reading of the refraction sensors, we would have avoided this incident.
+In addition we believe that if we had provided some higher error thresholds of the reading of the reflectance sensors, we would have avoided this incident.

 ---